 Sand Flats – There are 9 campgrounds located in the Sand Flats area and depending on which campground you stay in your drive to town could be 15 minutes or less.
 It’s very convenient for most areas around Moab, and the Slickrock mountain bike trail,a nd the new Falcon Flow trail is within walking distance from some of the campgrounds.
 Sand Flats is a big sandbox and slickrock haven for your tykes to play in.
 Bring sand toys for hours of fun.
 Picnic tables, fire rings and vaulted toilets are available but water is not.
 Be sure to bring your own water and firewood.

-Best Free Camping Near Moab
+Best Free Camping in Moab

 Klondike Bluffs Road – Great views of Arches National Park and the Klondike Bluffs mountain biking trails.
 There is cell service.
 Klondike Bluffs Road is about 15 miles from Arches National Park, and just slightly further to Moab.
 The road is rocky in spots, but can be cleared by any vehicle, you just have to go slow in spots.
 It’s a pretty long road with many camping areas along it.
 The first 8 big spots that can fit larger RV and trailers and have cell reception, after that the reception is harder to find.
 This is free camping so there are no amenities.